-In earlier work [Sandholm and Schwartzbach 2000] a similar check was performed directly on the flow graphs.
+In the earlier works [32] a similar check was performed directly on the flow graphs.
 Our new approach has the same precision, even though it relies exclusively on the summary graphs.
 Furthermore, we no longer require the flow graph to agree on the gap information for all incoming branches in the join points, as mentioned in Section 4.2.

 For a specific plug operation x < [g = y] at a program point l , consider the summary graph $summary{\ell}(x) = (R, T, S, P)$ given by the data-flow analysis described in the previous section.
-Let (p, t, a) = P(g).
-We now check consistency of the plug operation simply by inspecting that the following condition is satisfied:
+To perform the required checks we need to compute a map: